Hadrien-Cornier/Hadrien-Cornier.github.io/index.md

 # Skills
 Software :
-  - Python (pytorch, pytorch lightning, pandas, opencv, mlflow, raytune, ...)
+  - Python (pytorch, pandas, opencv, and all the other data science stuff...)
   - C++ (Gstreamer, NVIDIA's DeepStream)
-  - PostgresSQL, Time-series databases : timescaleDB, mongoDB
   - Linux

 Databases :